sajibsaj66/flutter-movie-app/README.md

 ## Acknowledgements
-This app is based on
+This app is based on https://github.com/sajibsaj66/flutter-movie-app
-[Build a Movie App - FlutterFlow](https://www.youtube.com/watch?v=ZPkVRoa1AA8) YouTube video by [@abuanwar072](https://github.com/abuanwar072/), special thanks to Abu Anwar for his amazing videos and tutorials!